JustinProgrammer87/Task-Management-Front-End/README.md

 Distributed under the MIT License.
 See LICENSE for more information.
 Contact

-For any questions or feedback, please reach out to Justin Johnson.
+For any questions or feedback, please reach out to JustinJohnsonprogrammer@outlook.com
-Acknowledgements